 Go beyond the resume.
 The hiring manager likely knows what school you went to and what degree you received, since this information will be in the education section of your resume.
-When answering questions about your education, don’t just repeat what is on your resume.
+When answering questions about your education, don’t just repeat what is stated on your resume.
 Mention a unique course or experience that shows how your educational background has prepared you for the job.

-Sample Answers to Questions About Your Educational Background
+Sample Answers to Questions About Your Education

 Below are sample answers to the question, “Tell me about your educational background.”

-- I did not pursue a master’s degree because I had developed extensive programming skills while pursuing my undergraduate degree, and I was ready to begin my career in coding as soon as I graduated.
+- I did not pursue a master’s degree because I had developed extensive programming skills while pursuing my undergraduate degree, and for this reason I was ready to begin my career in coding as soon as I graduated.
 For example, by my senior year, I had become fluent in Java, Python, C#, and PHP.
-Because of my coding knowledge and professionalism, I have successfully moved up in the ranks at the first company I worked for after college.
+Because of my coding knowledge and professionalism, I successfully moved up in the ranks at the first company I worked for after college.
 However, I continue to seek educational opportunities; for example, I am currently learning Ruby and Objective-C through an online program.